tianyingw/tianyingw.github.io/gallery.md

 - **Summary:** Large, publicly available cancer-cell-line resources fuel precision-oncology discovery yet suffer from pervasive, non-ignorable missing values that distort downstream analyses of multi-omics profiles and drug responses.
 In this project, we harmonized these heterogeneous panels, mapped their complex missing-data mechanisms, and benchmarked a comprehensive suite of statistical and machine-learning imputation schemes.
 The resulting pipeline, highlighted in a CURC poster, offers a transferable template for rigorously handling missingness in other large-scale biomedical datasets.

-- **Note:** Mussa won the _2025 Undergraduate Research Award_ based on his efforts in this project.
+- **Note:** Mussa won the _2025 Undergraduate Excellence in Research Award_ based on his efforts in this project.
 Congratulations, Mussa!

 <img align="center" src="/img/CURC_Mussa.jpg" alt="" width="700">